 Rachel is a Junior Fellow in Accompaniment at the Royal Northern College of Music, a role that she started in September 2017.
 She studied accompaniment with David Jones at the RNCM, and has received regular coaching from Julius Drake, with whom she continues to study privately..
 During her studies, she won several prizes for piano accompaniment, and she has performed as an accompanist throughout the UK.

 In August 2018, Rachel was invited to attend Oxenfoord International Summer School as a receipient of the Hester Dickson Duo Prize alongside Ted Black (tenor).

 Rachel was chosen as a Leeds Lieder Young Artist for the spring 2018 festival, alongside duo partner Peter Edge (baritone).

-Rachel has recently explored the art of repetiteur playing by working with RNCM students for a performance of scenes from Mozart's Don Giovanni and Menotti's The Old Maid and the Thief.
+Whilst at College, Rachel explored the art of repetiteur playing by working with RNCM students for a performances of opera scenes from Mozart's Don Giovanni and Menotti's The Old Maid and the Thief.
 Previously, she worked for the RNCM and Leeds University as repetiteur for new compositions commissioned by the Performing the Jewish Archive project, funded by the Arts and Humanities Research Council.
 Rachel is in demand an accompanist at opera galas, the next of which will be in May 2019 at the Sandstone Ridge Festival.

 Rachel enjoys accompanying choirs, a passion which started as she played for RNCM Symphony Chorus and Chamber Choir in preparation for their performance of Penderecki's Seventh Symphony at the Bridgewater Hall in June 2015.